MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password.md

 # Tutorial: Sign up user with username and password in Android app by using native authentication

 This tutorial demonstrates how to sign up a user with a username (email) and password in an Android app by using native authentication.
-One-time passcode (OTP) is used to validate the user's email address.
+It uses one-time passcode (OTP) to validate the user's email address.

 In this tutorial, you learn how to: